A probabilistic approach for acoustic emission based monitoring techniques: with application to structural health monitoring: Introduction

-In \cite{Rippengill2003}, for example, a pattern recognition approach was adopted to automatically classify AE signals obtained from a box girder of a bridge.
+In such cases, statistical modelling and pattern recognition techniques can be used to facilitate the analysis of AE data.
+In~\mbox{\cite{Rippengill2003}}, for example, a pattern recognition approach was adopted to automatically classify AE signals obtained from a box girder of a bridge.
 The developed methods were able to identify three distinct classes that could distinguish crack-related signals from those generated by frictional processes.
-Another promising pre-processing technique that builds on this idea can be found in \cite{Sause2012}, where the proposed method outputs the best combination of AE-features that can provide the greatest separation of classes; therefore, yielding a dataset that is most sensitive to the various sources of AE.
-Bo et al. \cite{Bo2017}, argue that the complex nature of the AE signals must be accounted for when attempting to identify their sources, and proposed a novel deconvolution approach to separate the distinct sources emerging in a fatigue test of a wind-turbine blade.
-Although pattern-recognition techniques work well for this purpose, some form of validation is still required to link the identified classes with their corresponding generating mechanisms.
-An alternative approach employed in \cite{Holford2009,Hensman2009}, exploits the localisation capabilities of AE-based techniques to directly characterise AE activity emerging near the developing crack.
-Damage localisation is one important application of AE monitoring, but it can be difficult to implement, especially in structures with complex geometries \cite{Hensman2010,Jones2021}.
+Another promising pre-processing technique that builds on this idea can be found in~\mbox{\cite{Sause2012}}, where the proposed method outputs the best combination of AE-features that can provide the greatest separation of classes; therefore, yielding a dataset that is most sensitive to the various sources of AE.

+If wished to learn more about the potential sources of AE, localisation techniques can be employed to determine where in the structure high concentrations of AE activity may originate from.
+This approach has been explored in~\mbox{\cite{Holford2009,Hensman2009,Carpinteri2012}}, where the localisation capabilities of AE-based techniques are exploited to directly characterise AE activity emerging near the developing crack.
+Despite being a salient aspect of AE-based monitoring, source localisation can be hard to implement, especially in structures with complex geometries~\mbox{\cite{Hensman2010,Jones2021}}.